mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Tie notes to principles, not opinions

-For example, instead of saying, "We should split this class into two," it is much better to say, "We should split this class into two so that we're in line with the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)."
+For example, instead of saying, "We should split this class into two," it's much better to say, "We should split this class into two so that we're in line with the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)."

 Grounding your notes in principles frames the discussion in a constructive way.
-If you cited a specific reason, like "We should make this function private to minimize the class' public interface," the author can't simply respond, "No, I prefer it my way," because you've provided a specific reason and they haven't.
+If you cited a specific reason, like "We should make this function private to minimize the class's public interface," the author can't simply respond, "No, I prefer it my way," because you've provided a specific reason and they haven't.

 Try to give objective notes.
 If you say, "Refactor, this is ugly," you can't really have a discussion about this.
-Things like "we can avoid duplicating logic if X."
+Things like "we can avoid duplicating logic if we refactor these lines into a shared function," that frames the discussion in terms of tangible goals.

 Software development is both a science and an art, so it's not always possible to articulate exactly what's wrong with a piece of code in terms of established principles.
 Sometimes things are just ugly or unintuitive and it's hard to pin down exactly why.
 In these cases, try to keep it as objective as possible.
 If you say, "**I** found this hard to understand," that's at least an objective statement, as opposed to "**this is** confusing," which is a value judgment and varies by person.